JerwuQu/ggoled/README.md

 ## Desktop application

-_Currently Windows only._

 The application puts itself as an icon in the system tray that you can right-click to configure.

-It gets media information from the Windows API which makes it work with almost all applications (with some limitations).
+For Windows, it gets media information from the Windows API which makes it work with almost all applications (with some limitations).

 There are also features to avoid OLED burn-in that is otherwise unavoidable when using the official software, such as the screensaver function which will turn off the OLED display when away from the computer, or the OLED shifter which will infrequently move things around slightly.
 To extend the lifespan of your display, both of these are strongly recommended to use, along with using a low screen brightness.